riccardocalligaro/registro_elettronico/README.md

 ## Description

-This endpoint provide the absences of a student.
+This endpoint provides the absences of a student.

 ## Required Header